 “The Rabbit’s Foot” is an intriguing and compelling novel with many unexpected twists and turns.
 Set in the small seaside village of Hartford, it tells the tale of how an old man, who has spent his life with barely a penny to his name, suddenly finds himself rich beyond his wildest dreams.
 However, there is only one thing that Sam Fellwood truly wants, and that is to be reunited with his son, Marrok, whom he abandoned at the age of five.
 Will Sam find the happiness that has eluded him for so many lonely years?

-Another fascinating story about the lives of the Hartford Manor inhabitants, their family and friends.
-I was immersed into a way of life that has long gone, sometimes for the better, but sometimes for the worse.
-The characters were very well crafted , leading them to interact in unexpected ways.
-I liked the drama and the humour , which was blended into a gripping read.
-I loved reading it, but didn’t want the story to end.
-Now I must wait, impatiently for the next book !
+Enthralling read: Another fascinating story about the lives of the Hartford Manor inhabitants, their family and friends.
+I was immersed in a way of life that has long gone, sometimes for the better, but sometimes for the worse.
+The characters were very well crafted, leading them to interact in unexpected ways.
+I liked the drama and the humour, which was blended into a gripping read.
+I loved reading it but didn’t want the story to end.
+Now I must wait, impatiently for the next book!